jazzyjackson/MIXINTvNegative2/readme.markdown

 - Message passing between friends and co-workers
 - Modify the user interface to access and edit messages, files, and programs
 - Scheduling assistance to set alarms and run programs
-- Explain what programs do and offer you many options on how to run them
+- Explain what available programs do and offer you many options on how to run them
-- Archiving files, keeping records and notes and tracking changes to them all
+- Archiving files, keeping records and tracking changes to all of them

+On top of this central functionality, an application can be cloned and modified.
+- Serve a simple static website
+- allow user actions to fire off specific functions - store or fetch data, send a text message...
+- give a custom interface to the chatbot, even design a video game around the chat script.

 # The Sphinx, the Bookkeeper, and the Operator

 **Sphinx.html blocks your passage until you answer a riddle.**

 It gets returned to any request made without authorization.
 ChatScript is used to ask a security question, or a riddle, or even a series of questions to decide if a visitor is trustworthy (or you!), and then returns a cookie identifying you to the Operator, who spins up a node server just for you called switchboard.js.
 This subprocess is started with a unix user-id attached, allowing for granular control of file and executable permissions.
 This means you can let the public at large read files to access your web page, but maybe you don't let them write messages to disk unless they answered the question a certain way.
 This also allows you to write web interfaces to any program - to write to databases or deploy spiders or send an SMS message - that are only allowed to be executed when requested by a user with appropriate permissions.
 The server still fulfills the request, but if Switchboard doesn't have permission, the write/execute process will throw an error, and the error will be passed back to the client.
 However, this also means Windows computers don't get the security benefits, as they don't implement *nixy owner-group-other read-write-execute permissions.
 So running multi-interpreter on a Windows machine is a bit of a free for all, and I can only encourage it on a local network with people you trust.

 **Bookkeeper.js takes note of every transaction made by the Operator.**